Dear White People, Your Black Colleagues Aren't Okay

 And every day, we have woken up and answered the emails and gotten on the Zoom calls.
 We’ve showed up with a smile, and put the pain and fear behind us.
 We’ve swallowed the rage while responding to our bosses, and offered the assistance and worked twice as hard for half as much — because that’s all we know how to do.

-The likelihood that your Black colleague lost a family member to COVID-19 is painfully high.
-The chances that your Black colleague was triggered by the viral video of Amy Cooper because a white woman used her race and privilege and weaponized it against him is incredibly likely.
-The possibility that your Black colleague is afraid to go for a run, or terrified when her husband leaves the house, or just simply enraged by the incessant lies this country keeps telling us about equal liberties is so high you’ll need a ladder to get it down.
+The likelihood that your black colleague lost a family member to COVID-19 is painfully high.
+The chances that your black colleague was triggered by the viral video of Amy Cooper because a white woman used her race and privilege and weaponised it against him is incredibly likely.
+The possibility that your black colleague is afraid to go for a run, or terrified when her husband leaves the house, or just simply enraged by the incessant lies this country keeps telling us about equal liberties is so high you’ll need a ladder to get it down.

 Advertisement